Probabilistic wind power forecasting resilient to missing values: an adaptive quantile regression approach: Introduction

-Usually, probabilistic wind power forecasting models are developed in a data-driven manner via parametric or non-parametric approaches \cite{sweeney2020future}.
-The parametric approach assumes that wind power generation follows some kind of distribution (for instance Gaussian), and estimates the shape parameters via machine learning methods, whereas the non-parametric approach is distribution-free.
-Among the non-parametric approaches, quantile regression (QR) \cite{koenker2001quantile} is the most popular one, since it is easy to use and achieves the state of the art in several forecasting competitions.
-However, it requires estimating a separate model for each quantile level, which often leads to embarrassing quantile-crossing phenomena, i.e., higher quantiles are smaller than lower quantiles.
-Recently, it has been proposed a continuous and distribution-free probabilistic forecasting approach, which is allowed to predict the full distribution at once by transforming the base distribution to the desired one \cite{wen2022continuous} and therefore avoids the quantile-crossing phenomena by nature.
-Specifically, both the base distribution and transforms are learned via machine learning.
+Usually, probabilistic wind power forecasting models are developed in a data-driven manner, employing either parametric (for instance \citep{zhang2020improved,wen2022sparse,dong2023transferable}) or non-parametric approaches (for instance \citep{wan2013optimal,wang2020probabilistic,yuan2021multi,dong2022regional,fan2023fluctuation}).
+The parametric approach assumes that wind power generation follows a specific distribution and estimates shape parameters using machine learning methods, whereas the non-parametric approach is distribution-free.
+Among non-parametric methods, quantile regression (QR) \citep{koenker2001quantile} is widely favored for its ease of use and state-of-the-art performance in forecasting competitions.
+It has been proposed to combine QR and advanced techniques like gradient boosting machine \citep{landry2016probabilistic} and online learning \citep{gallego2016line}.
+However, this approach necessitates estimating a separate model for each quantile level, often resulting in quantile-crossing phenomena where higher quantiles are smaller than lower quantiles.
+For that, \citet{lu2022probabilistic} have proposed a non-crossing sparse-group Lasso-quantile regressive deep neural network, incorporating constraints on the monotonicity of quantiles to mitigate quantile crossing. \citet{wen2022continuous} have proposed a continuous and distribution-free probabilistic forecasting approach, capable of predicting the entire distribution at once by transforming the base distribution to the desired one, thereby naturally avoiding quantile-crossing phenomena.